AlexLM96/fed3live/docs/source/analysis/index.rst

+.. _analysis:

 Analysis and visualization
 ===========================

-We have developed a web-based GUI to visualize and do some analysis of fed3Bandit data.
+We have developed a python package called fed3bandit that contains a set of functions for processing and Analysis

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

+   fed3live_api
    web_app
-   fed3live